fatih/color/README.md

 // Print with default helper functions color.Cyan("Prints text in cyan.")

-// a newline will be appended automatically color.Blue("Prints %s in blue.", "text")
+// A newline will be appended automatically color.Blue("Prints %s in blue.", "text")

-// These are using by default foreground colors. color.Red("We have red") color.Magenta("And many others ..")
+// These are using the default foreground colors color.Red("We have red") color.Magenta("And many others ..")